 - Property: this includes businesses that trade from freehold or long-leasehold premises.
 Examples are care homes, hotels, pubs and data centres.

 - Renewables: this includes solar or wind farms and anaerobic digestion projects.
 These businesses tend to have relatively low running costs, together with largely predictable revenue streams from Government-backed subsidies and sale of renewable energy.

 - Lending: the company may lend money to, rather than investing in, small businesses.
 Loans tend to be secured against the borrower’s assets or offer some other form of security.

-Irrespective of the sector, these investments tend to be defensive in nature so should produce steady earnings, although this is not guaranteed.
+Irrespective of the sector, these investments tend to be defensive in nature and aim to produce steady earnings, although this is not guaranteed.